What is the difference between EDT, EDP and Parfum ?ACHARR

 The word “Cologne” simply means perfume.
 However “Eau de Cologne” or EDC means a lesser concentrated perfume than EDT.
 Eau de Cologne perfume is not as generic as the rest and often times EDC type perfumes are usually the classic ones.

 Eau de Cologne contains is slightly more concentrated than Eau Fraiche.
 EDC perfumes are usually cheaper than EDT but not as cheap as Eau Fraiche ones.

-One can expect up to 6 hours of perfume longevity out of this type perfume and of course perfumes tend to last longer on clothes and as usual perfume longevity may be affected by other factors as mentioned here.
+One can expect up to 4 hours of perfume longevity from this perfume type and of course perfumes tend to last longer on clothes and as usual perfume longevity may be affected by other factors as mentioned here.

 Eau de Toilette (EDT)

-Eau de Toilette or EDT has been explained earlier above so we will be skipping the explanation for it.
+Eau de Toilette or EDT has been explained earlier so we will keep it short here.

-EDT is the most famous one among them simply because all the perfumes are resolved around Eau de Toilette as it stands in the middle between all of them and this also means the best cost per concentration of perfume oil.
+EDT is the most famous ones among all of them simply because all the perfumes are resolved around Eau de Toilette as it stands in the middle between all of them and this also means the best cost per perfume oil concentration.

-EDT perfumes usually are more affordable than EDP, but one should never take lightly of an EDT perfume simply because the concentration is lower than EDP.
-During our review of Davidoff Champion for another post, it lasts an incredible 60 hours on clothes !
+EDT perfumes are usually more affordable than EDP, but one should never take lightly of an EDT perfume simply because the concentration is lower than EDP.
+During our review of Davidoff Champion for another post, it lasts an incredible 48 hours on clothes !
 You can read about them here.

-An Eau de Toilette perfumes typically lasts up to 8 hours and of course perfumes tend to last longer on clothes and as usual perfume longevity may be affected by other factors as mentioned here.
+An Eau de Toilette perfumes typically lasts up to 6 hours and around 10 hours on clothes, as usual perfume longevity may be affected by other factors as mentioned here.